benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 The currently included modules are:

 * v.net.models (main command: reconstruct network links based on nodes)
-* v.net.stats (analysis: provide descriptive statistics for output of v.net.modules)
+* v.sort (required helper: enforce storage order of input nodes)
-* v.sort (helper: enforce storage order of input nodes)
+* v.net.stats (analysis: provide descriptive statistics for output of v.net.models)
 * v.points.thin (helper: systematically reduce number of input nodes)

 All modules have been designed to run under recent versions of GRASS GIS (they are basically convenient wrappers around numerous low-level standard GRASS GIS commands).
 In addition, interface description files are provided for use under [QGIS](https://qgis.org).